 Together with Karimu volunteers in a group totaling 37, the CSULB students spent half of their time in Tanzania getting their hands dirty by hoeing gardens, hauling bricks, and gathering wood for the many “build projects” slated for summer 2013.
 (See bullet list below for this year’s accomplishments.)
 They spent the other half working with Bacho students to fulfill requirements for “Theatre Today,” a three-credit course at CSULB designed by Professor Anne D’Zmura, chair of the theatre arts department.
 Anne has brought thirty students from California to Bacho over the past three summers.
-See this CSULB article for more information on the academic background of the study-abroad course.

 The idea for the course emerged from the glowing face of a CSULB student and four-time Karimu volunteer, Cassandra Babcock, who returned to university one year from a summer trip to Tanzania.
 “She looked even more beautiful and happy than she normally does,” Anne laughs.
 “I said, ‘What did you DO over the summer?
 I want me some of that.'”
 Cassandra explained the work of Karimu and the play she’d directed with young Bacho students that summer around malaria prevention.
 Intrigued, Anne contacted Don Stoll and Marianne Kent-Stoll and began to design a credit course for Cassandra and her classmates at CSULB.